openrewrite/rewrite-docs/docs/recipes/xml/security/updateowaspsuppressiondate.md

 | `List` | cveList | Update suppressions having any of the specified CVE tags. | `CVE-2022-1234` |
 | `String` | untilDate | *Optional*.
 Optional.
 The date to add to the suppression.
 Default will be 30 days from today. | `2023-01-01` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.UpdateOwaspSuppressionDateExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---